TencentAILabHealthcare/DeepAIR/README.md

 # Dataset:

 Example data are given in `./sampledata`.
-The full data including the obtained structures and training/validation/test splits are given on Zenodo at: https://zenodo.org/record/7758478.
+The full data including the obtained structures and training/validation/test splits are given on Google Drive at: https://drive.google.com/drive/folders/16i8mR56aL_hX5H-D8gY45Iyk6K_tuVkc.

 # Disclaimer
 This tool is for research purpose and not approved for clinical use.